How is coronavirus SARS-COV-2 infection diagnosed?

-The diagnosis of any disease depends on the history as well as the set of symptoms and signs presented by the patient, taking into account the epidemiological situation and a lot of other data interpreted by the medical team.
-There is no single diagnostic test, but there are several possibilities.
-After that, certain complementary examinations and laboratory tests are then considered and evaluated.
+The diagnosis of any disease depends on the history as well as the set of symptoms and signs presented by the patient, taking into account the epidemiological situation and other data interpreted by the medical team.

-When dealing with infectious diseases it is very important to have tests that quickly identify which microorganism is involved.
+When dealing with infectious diseases it is very important to have tests that quickly identify which microorganism is responsible for the infection.
 This allows decisions to be made on the most appropriate treatment and management.

 DNA molecule or helix